 What is floor sanding, and why is it important?

-Floor sanding is the process of removing the top surface of a wooden floor using abrasive material.
-It is essential as it enhances the beauty, durability, and lifespan of timber floors, giving them a refreshed appearance.
+It is the process of removing the top surface of a wooden floor using abrasive material.
+It is essential as it enhances the beauty, durability, and lifespan of the wood, giving them a refreshed appearance.

 What is floor polishing, and what does it involve?